RobertoRoos/sawIntuitiveResearchKitWiki/Hardware.md

   qladisp b1 [b2] [-pP]
   ```

-For example, to display basic informations related to the board with Id 3 on firewire port 0, launch:
+For example, to display basic information related to the board with Id 3 on firewire port 0, launch:

   ```
   qladisp 3